rossibarra/2015-shell-genomics/README.md

 number ``R1``, and ends with ``fastq``.
 There are twenty such files which we would expect because we have 20 samples.

 So how does this actually work?
-Well...when the shell (bash) sees a word that contains the ``*`` character, it automatically looks for filenames that match the given pattern.
+When the shell (bash) sees a word that contains the ``*`` character, it automatically looks for filenames that match the given pattern.
 In this case, it identified four such files.
 Then, it replaced the ``*R1*fastq`` with the list of